 Individual therapy, or sometimes called psychotherapy, is a process through which clients work one-on-one with a trained therapist in a safe, caring, and confidential environment.
 This is done to explore the client’s feelings, beliefs, or behaviors; work through challenging or influential memories, identify aspects of their lives that they would like to change, better understand themselves and others, set personal goals, and work toward desired change.

 The types of individual psychotherapy commonly practiced include cognitive behavioral therapy, supportive psychotherapy, interpersonal therapy, and psychodynamic psychotherapy.
-Furthermore, there is growing evidence that different types of psychotherapy can be conducted successfully via telepsychiatry; however, certain procedures should be followed to facilitate successful outcomes and a pleasant experience.
+Furthermore, there is growing evidence that different types of psychotherapy can be conducted successfully via telepsychiatry; however, specific procedures should be followed to facilitate successful outcomes and pleasant experience.

-Scheduling and visit times and treatment modality should mimic an office visit.
-In line with this, patients are encouraged to use a large screen monitor while setting a reasonable distance from the monitor and using a microphone or linking their monitor to their phone rather than keep their laptop on their lap.
+Scheduling visitation times and treatment modality should mimic an office visit.
+In line with this, patients are encouraged to use a large screen monitor while setting a reasonable distance from the monitor and using a microphone or linking their monitor to their phone rather than keeping their laptop on their lap.
 At the same time, the patients are encouraged to have high-speed internet, good lighting and an encrypted platform which mimics Skype rather than split screen monitor.